SiddharthTyagi119/EndtoEnd_Project-main/README.md

 # Services Used
 Azure container Registry (ACR) for Docker image of project is stored

-Azure App Services for deploying the application
+Azure Web App Services for deploying the application

 GitHub Actions for CI/CD